-3.3.
-The external and internal conditions of the buildings are described in the table below and photographs can be found in Appendix II.
+- 3.3.
+The external and internal conditions of the buildings are described in the table below and photographs can be found in Appendix II. - 3.4.

-3.4.
 A table within Appendix III; information sheets set out the criteria for the way a building is assessed for its potential to support roosting bats.

-Building Feature Feature Description Bat suitability 33 Nicholas Way, Northwood Overview Detached two-storey house.
-The property is in good condition and is currently occupied.
-Several bat droppings were found scattered around the roof void (&lt;100).
-Confirmed Roost <input checked="" type="checkbox"/> Exterior The brick walls are in good condition; no gaps or cracks were observed.
+Building Feature Feature Description Bat suitability 61 Copse Wood Way, Northwood Overview Detached house.
+The dwelling is in good condition and is occupied.
+No bats or evidence of bats were found inside or outside of the buildings.
+Low Suitability <input checked="" type="checkbox"/> Exterior The brick walls are in good condition; no gaps or cracks were observed.
 The windows and doors are all well-sealed.
-The property has a maintained garden of lawns and mature trees.
-The attached garage is in good condition.
-Interior Areas of living accommodation are composed of well-sealed rooms with plaster and painted walls and ceilings.
-The roof void is insulated, composed of exposed timber and type 1 bituminous sarking felt.
-Roof Flat roof tiles, with no gaps observed, however, gaps were observed at the southwestern elevation soffit and the northern elevation weatherboard.

-Building Feature Feature Description Bat suitability The chimneys brick work remains in good condition, and the flash/concrete work which seals the chimneys to the roof is well fit in place.
+There are gaps on the hanging wall tiles around the building.
+The property has a maintained garden of mature trees and introduced ornamental plants.
+Interior Internal areas are composed of rooms with plaster and painted walls and ceilings.
+The roof void is insulated with exposed timber and type 1 bituminous sarking felt.
+No gaps were observed.
+Roof The flat roof tiles are in good condition.
+The chimney brick work is in good condition and flash/concrete work which seals the chimneys to the roof remains well fit in place.